Interstate 475 (Ohio): History

 I-475 was opened in sections with the first opened in 1967 between US 20, at the current I–75 interchange near Perrysburg, and US 24, near Maumee.
 By 1969, the second portion opened between US 24 and US 23, near Sylvania.
 In this year, the southern terminus was moved from US 20, near Perrysburg, to the southern interchange with I–75.
 The final section opened in 1971 and was between US 23 and I-75 near Downtown Toledo.

 Between 2010 and 2012, the easternmost sections of I-475 were reconstructed.
 This included the redevelopment of several overpasses, as well as the removal of an outdated interchange with Central Avenue in favor of an interchange with a newly constructed extension of ProMedica Parkway for easier access.
 Additional lanes were also added at the I-75/I-475 junction at I-475's eastern terminus.

 Since July 2015, work has been ongoing along the western stretch of I-475 in Lucas County along its concurrency with US 23 to widen the freeway from two to three lanes in both directions to meet the needs of development in the western suburbs of Toledo.
 As part of this, two interchanges are being built and a preexisting one has been upgraded.
 The interchange with US 20 in Sylvania Township was upgraded from a partial cloverleaf interchange to a single-point urban interchange by November 2016.
 Interchanges at SR 246 and US 20 Alternate (US 20A) in Springfield Township and Maumee are under planning and construction, with the SR 246 interchange, a dumbbell interchange, opened on August 2, 2021, in time for the Solheim Cup.
-Construction on the US 20A interchange has not yet commenced as of July 2021.
+Construction on the US 20A interchange has commenced as of late 2023.

 In Perrysburg, work was completed in late 2017 on upgrading the diamond interchange with SR 25 into a diverging diamond interchange.